techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 These are the steps of our tutorial:

-- Angular Routing, Step 1: Creating a Project
+-    Step 1: Creating an Angular 9 Project
-- Angular Routing, Step 2: Understanding what the CLI Automatically Did For You
+-    Step 2: Understanding what the CLI Automatically Did For You
-- Angular Routing, Step 2.1: Adding `<base href>`
+-    Step 2.1: Adding `<base href>`
-- Angular Routing, Step 2.2: Creating a Routing Module
+-    Step 2.2: Creating a Routing Module
-- Angular Routing, Step 2.2: Importing the Router and Setting up Routing
+-    Step 2.2: Importing the Router and Setting up Routing
-- Angular Routing, Step 2.3: Adding the Router-Outlet
+-    Step 2.3: Adding the Router-Outlet
-- Angular Routing, Step 2.4: Importing the Routing Module in the Main Application Module
+-    Step 2.4: Importing the Routing Module in the Main Application Module
-- Angular Routing, Step 3: Setting up a Service for Getting Data
+-    Step 3: Setting up a Service for Getting Data
-- Angular Routing, Step 4: Creating a Model
+-    Step 4: Creating a Model
-- Angular Routing, Step 5: Creating Components
+-    Step 5: Creating Components
-- Angular Routing, Step 6: Implementing The Product List Component
+-    Step 6: Implementing The Product List Component
-- Angular Routing, Step 7: Implementing the Product Details Component
+-    Step 7: Implementing the Product Details Component
-- Angular Routing, Step 8: Defining the Routes
+-    Step 8: Defining the Routes
-- Angular Routing, Step 9: Adding Navigation Links
+-    Step 9: Adding Navigation Links